juju/docs/src/en/clouds-k8s.md

 # Using Kubernetes with Juju

-Kubernetes ("k8s") provides a flexible architecture for managing containerised applications at scale (see the
+Kubernetes ("k8s") provides a flexible architecture for managing containerised applications at scale.
+See the
-[Kubernetes documentation][upstream-kubernetes-docs] for more information).
-It most commonly employs Docker as its container technology.
+[Kubernetes documentation][upstream-kubernetes-docs] for more information.

+???????
+JUJU blah blah blah ????????

-These instructions refer to page
+This document refers to page
 [Persistent storage and Kubernetes][charms-storage-k8s] in a few places.
 You may want to familiarise yourself with it now.